UofT-DSI/production/README.md

 ## Learning Outcomes

-By the end of this course, a student will be able to:
+By the end of this module, a student will be able to:

 + Describe the main components of a machine learning system.
 + Explain the infrastructure required to train and test models in production.